How a rag rug Sweden becomes a souvenir

 Why a rag rug tells stories to Sweden

-What started as a hobby was so much fun for her that she wanted to find out what the rags of other weavers looked like and how they made them.
-She got up and moved through the farmhouses of the region.
-She showed handmade rag rugs and told the stories interwoven.
-Everyone was astonished that they were just interested in the patchwork rugs that usually lay forgotten in the attics of the farmhouses.
-She discovered that these can be very different - depending on what is woven into it.
-And she found out that some peasant women are interwoven with proper patterns.
+What started out as a hobby was so much fun that she wanted to find out what other weavers' rag rugs looked like and how they made them.
+She set out and made her way through the farmhouses of the region.
+She was shown handmade patchwork rugs and told the stories that are woven into them.
+Everyone was amazed that she was interested in the patchwork rugs that were mostly lying around forgotten in the attics of the farmhouses.
+She discovered that these can be very different - depending on what is woven into them.
+And she found out that some peasant women wove correct patterns.
 Others preferred stripe patterns.
-And others made works of art out of their carpets using materials of different thicknesses.
-Eva began collecting rag rugs.
-She wrote down the stories told to her about the patchwork quilts.
+And still others made works of art out of their carpets, using materials of different thicknesses.
+Eva started collecting rag rugs in Sweden.
+She wrote down the stories she was told about the patchwork rugs.

 Swedish souvenirs - with stripes